-We're accepting applications for the 2022 HPC Cluster Engineer Academy will begin in June and run for 9 weeks.
-The application window is now closed.
+We're accepting applications for the 2022 HPC Cluster Engineer Academy, which will begin in June and run for 9 weeks.

 HPC Cluster Engineer Academy is a 9-week paid internship that will give you direct experience with running and maintaining high performance computing (HPC) systems.